You are currently viewing Domtsang Ney, a Meditation Cave of Guru Rinpoche

 Historical Significance of Domtsang Ney

 Domtsang Ney is one of the many sacred pilgrimage sites blessed by Guru Rinpoche on his third visit to Bhutan in 876 A.D.
-It is a site of hidden blessings for all of us.

 When it comes to the derivation of the name of the Ney, there are many anecdotes with their version describing why the Ney is called Domtsang.
 I’m not here to mislead religious saints or devotees with wrong information.
 One must get the background history right yourself.